Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 27. Complete the **Failover group** blade using these inputs and then select **Create:**

-    - **Failover group name:** Enter a lowercase unique name 3-24 characters using `bcdrpassfogxxx`
+    - **Failover group name:** Enter a lowercase unique name 3-24 characters using `bcdrpassfogxxx`.

-    - **Secondary Server:** Select the secondary SQL Server from your BCDRPaaSSecondarySite
+    - **Secondary Server:** Select the secondary SQL Server from your BCDRPaaSSecondarySite.

     - **Database within the group:** ContosoInsurance